Adamslab/OpenSlider/Bill Of Materials/Readme.md

 The majority of the slider assembly is 3D printed.
 PETG or ABS is reccomended.

 No support material is needed.
-Calibrating your bridging settings will help produce cleaner prints.
+Calibrating your bridging and horizontal expansion settings will help produce cleaner prints.

 0.15mm or 0.2mm Layer Height, 3 to 5 perimeters and 25% infill is reccomended.
 Use your own judgement.

+All of the M3 nut traps are slightly undersized, to grab onto the nuts to stop them from falling out during assembly.
+You will have to force the M3 nuts into place.
+This is normal.

+The M3 bolt holes are oversized by at least 0.2mm.
+If you're finding that the bolt holes are coming out undersized, you need to calibrate your printer or adjust your horizontal expansion settings.
+You can also just ream the holes with an M3 drillbit.

 ## Nuts/Bolts: